Tissue-resident memory T cell: Potential of CD8^{+} T_{RM} cells in cancer immunotherapy

 Cytotoxic CD8^{+} T lymphocytes are able to recognize malignant cells.
-Production of neoantigens by tumour cells can lead to peptides which are presented to CD8^{+} T cells bound to MHC I. After antigen recognition, CD8^{+} T cells destroy tumor cells using IFN-ɤ, TNF-α, granzyme B and perforin.
+Production of neoantigens by tumour cells can lead to peptides which are presented to CD8^{+} T cells bound to MHC I. After antigen recognition, CD8^{+} T cells destroy tumor cells using IFN-γ, TNF-α, granzyme B and perforin.
 However, malignant cells can avoid this elimination by various mechanisms such as the loss of MHC I molecule, induction of anti-inflammatory tumor micro-environment, inhibition of T cell function, upregulation of ligands whose interactions with CD8^{+} T cell receptors results in their suppression etc. Immune checkpoint therapy and tumor-infiltrating lymphocytes (TIL) therapy are cancer immunotherapy strategies whose principle lies in suppression of tumor cell inhibitory pathways or in introduction of expanded CD8^{+} T cells.
 Whereas large fraction of TILs are T_{RM} cells, they are candidates for solid cancer immunotherapy.

 T_{RM} cells infiltrated in tumors have protective role and are associated with good clinical results in various cancer types, but not in pancreatic cancer.
-They have decreased expression of IFN-ɤ, TNF-α and IL-2 in comparison with circulating T cells in melanoma patients what suggest different mechanism for tumor growth control.
+They have decreased expression of IFN-γ, TNF-α and IL-2 in comparison with circulating T cells in melanoma patients what suggest different mechanism for tumor growth control.
 Upregulation of granzyme A and granzyme B was found in T_{RM} cells in lung carcinoma patients.
 However, in T_{RM} cells are also upregulated immune checkpoint receptors.
 This suggests, that most of the tumor T_{RM} show an exhausted phenotype which may be saved by immune checkpoint inhibitor therapies.
 Nonidentical tumors may contain different T_{RM} populations.